igrishaev/ring-jdk-adapter/README.md

 ~~~

 The wrapped handler will receive a `request` map with parsed `:query-params`,
 `:form-params`, and `:params` fields.
-But these middleware come from the
+These middleware come from the `ring-core`
-`ring-core` library which you need to add into dependencies.
+library which you need to add into your dependencies.
 The same applies to
 handling JSON and the `ring-json` library.

 ## Exception Handling

-If something gets wrong during request handling, you'll get a plain text page
+If something gets wrong while handling a request, you'll get a plain text page
-with a short message and the stack trace:
+with a short message and a stack trace:

 ~~~clojure
 (defn handler [request]